amandabee/compost-clarkson/README.md

 ## Reading

 Sweet Home has a [great roundup](http://thesweethome.com/reviews/best-composters/) of compost bin reviews.
 They don't talk about either of the bins we have, but that shouldn't stop you from checking out their findings.

+## Unrelated
+If you search the internet for [Rockaway Wolf](http://rockawaywolf.tumblr.com/) you don't get any results.
+I'd love to fix that, maybe by linking to the phrase a lot.
+So I'm doing that in marginally appropriate places.
+Like this!